seanhaydongriffin/PB-LiquidFun-C/README.md

 - **<a href="https://github.com/seanhaydongriffin/PB-LiquidFun-C/tree/master/src/data" target="_blank">src/data</a>** is a folder of JSON files containing all the definitions of the LiquidFun / Box2D objects (bodies, textures, fixtures, joints, particle systems and groups)
 - **<a href="https://github.com/seanhaydongriffin/PB-LiquidFun-C/tree/master/src/texture" target="_blank">src/texture</a>** is a folder (of PNG files) containing all the textures used in the library

+## Requirements

+This code has been tested on Windows 7, 8 and 10 64-bit operating systems.

+The code was developed in PureBasic version 5.60.

+The code has also been tested on a number of OpenGL versions including 1.2, 3.0 and 4.0.

 ## Example

 The following is a walkthrough on writing a simple LiquidFun demo using this library.